 Much experimentation led to a unique pickup -- whose coils Bunker and his father wound using a converted old sewing machine, and which isolated and amplified the desired notes much better -- that would constitute a key element of the design patent application that Bunker's new Seattle-based intellectual property lawyer, Lynn Robinson, submitted to the U.S. Patent Office on September 16, 1957.
 Meanwhile word began spreading about Bunker's remarkable dual-neck electric guitar -- or Duo-Lectar, as his invention would be dubbed -- and the amazing mode of playing that he was perfecting.
 When Jimmie Webster next returned to the Northwest, Bunker showed his Duo-Lectar to the master, who was greatly impressed.

-Word began to spread about Bunker's weird guitar and over the years he would also cross paths with many big-name Northwest country music stars, including Buck Owens (1929-2006), Don Rich (1941-1974), and Bonnie Guitar (b.
-1923); prominent bandleader and host of KOMO-TV's Evergreen Jubilee Jack Roberts; early Tacoma rockers the Ventures; and even the region's best-known maker of weird guitars, Harvey Thomas (1920-1987).
+Word began to spread about Bunker's weird guitar and over the years he would also cross paths with many big-name Northwest country music stars, including Buck Owens (1929-2006), Don Rich (1941-1974), and Bonnie Guitar (1923-2019); prominent bandleader and host of KOMO-TV's Evergreen Jubilee Jack Roberts; early Tacoma rockers the Ventures; and even the region's best-known maker of weird guitars, Harvey Thomas (1920-1987).
 At one point a businessman named Irby Mandrell (1924-2009), owner of California's Oceanside Music Supply shop, passed through the Northwest and stopped by to see the Duo-Lectar.
 While very impressed, he suggested one refinement: making the next unit with a more standard four-string bass rather than six-string.

 In the summer of 1960, Bunker and a buddy named Jim Schultz hit the road with the goal of attending the National Association of Music Merchants (NAMM) convention in Chicago where they would meet with Mandrell, who was now a rep for the Mosrite and Standel guitar lines.
 Bunker wanted the world to see his Touch guitar and that's exactly what happened.
 Mandrell got him into a VIP reception at the Palmer House Hotel, where lots of industry bigwigs were hanging out, partying, and watching stars jam.
 Big-time players like Joe Maphis (1921-1986) and Chet Atkins (1924-2001) were there, as were Semie Moseley (1935-1992) of Mosrite guitars, Bob Crooks of Standel guitars, and Leo Fender (1909-1991), founder of the giant Fender Musical Instruments Corp.
 Astonished by Bunker and his guitar, Fender offered him $20,000 (plus an additional 3 percent of future sales) in exchange for the rights to the instrument.
 A true believer in his invention and its destiny of success, Bunker passed.
 While in Chicago, Bunker also performed, accompanying an up-and-coming steel guitarist/singer, Irby Mandrell's ten-year old daughter Barbara (b.
 1949), who would go on to become a big country music star and a lifelong friend of Bunker's.